 3) Learn and learn some more.

 Shopify supports users with a treasure chest of learning resources, and the more you learn, the better prepared you will be.
 The Shopify Academy offers online training and business courses, which are taught by industry leaders and real-world entrepreneurs.
 Drop Shipping 101, Build a Print-on-Demand Empire, and Grow Your Business with Instagram are three such courses.
-E-learning websites offer many excellent business and marketing courses too, for example, Coursera, CreativeLive, HubSpot Academy, and Skillshare.
+E-learning websites offer many excellent business and marketing courses too, for example, Coursera, HubSpot Academy, and Skillshare.

-It’s possible that after increasing your e-commerce IQ, you might still need help.
-Shopify has enlisted a directory of experts to support you.
+It’s possible that after increasing your e-commerce IQ, you still might need help.
+Shopify has enlisted a directory of experts to assist you.